PSY 270 Learning Theories

 Upon successful completion of this course, students will be able to:

-- Compare the difference between learning and learned behavior.
+- Differentiate between learning and learned behavior.

 - Examine the basic procedure of Pavlovian conditioning.